liftoff/HumanInput/README.rst

     HI.on('window:orientation:landscape', doLandscapeView); // Alias: 'landscape'
     HI.on('window:orientation:portrait', doPortraitView); // Alias: 'portrait'

+Note
-.. note:: These events are registered regardless of the element passed to HumanInput when it is instantiated (they are triggered infrequently enough that it shouldn't hurt anything).
+  These events are registered regardless of the element passed to HumanInput when it is instantiated (they are triggered infrequently enough that it shouldn't hurt anything).

 Advanced Stuff
 --------------